Image Classification using Machine Learning

 x_test = x_test/255.0

 Now comes the most essential step of pre-processing, which is applicable only in this case as we aim to use machine learning for image classification.
-As we will be using the ML algorithms from sklearn, there is a need to reshape the images of the dataset to a two-dimensional array.
-This is because sklearn expects a 2D array as input to the fit() function which will be called on the model during training.
+As we will use the ML algorithms from sklearn, we need to reshape the dataset’s images into a two-dimensional array.
+Sklearn expects a 2D array to be input to the fit() function, which will be called on the model during training.

 Thus, the images of the test dataset should also be resized to 2D arrays as the model was trained with this input shape in machine learning image classification.

-NOTE: In the case of neural networks, we get to specify the input shape to the model and thus it is more flexible.
-But, in the case of sklearn, there are some restrictions.
+NOTE: Neural networks allow us to specify the input shape to the model, making it more flexible.
+However, there are some restrictions in the case of sklearn.

 The required code for the train set is as follows: